 Book an appointment with Dr Alia Ahmed here.

 Dr Alia Ahmed is registered with the GMC and on the specialist register for Dermatology.
-She is a member of the British Association of Dermatologists along with The Royal Society of Medicine, General Medical Council, British Medical Association and Medical Protection Society (MPS).
+She is a member of the British Association of Dermatologists along with The British Hair and Nail Society, The Royal Society of Medicine, General Medical Council, British Medical Association and Medical Protection Society (MPS).

 Dr Alia Ahmed is recognised by all major private insurers.